The Quadroons: Publication history

 The story was first published in 1842 in the Liberty Bell, an annual abolitionist gift book published from 1839 to 1858.
 It was republished in 1846 in a collection called Fact and Fiction: A Collection of Stories.

 Reception

 "The Quadroons" is a work that is seldom discussed without being pulled into Child's other short works at the time.
 Most critics at the time of its publishing did not receive her works very well; many would say that Child would add details to her stories to exaggerate issues.
 In a letter sent to Maria Weston Chapman, Lydia Maria Child said she wanted to get the attention of those that are younger and interested in romantic stories rather than those critiquing her work.
-This has led to people arguing if "The Quadroons" would be considered a success or failure?
-She could continue to influence other writers with her perspective on slavery, feminism, and even transcendentalism.
+This has led to people arguing whether "The Quadroons" would be considered a success or failure.
+Child could continue to influence other writers with her perspective on slavery, feminism, and even transcendentalism.